pydata/xarray/doc/user-guide/terminology.rst

         example, multidimensional coordinates are often used in geoscience datasets when :doc:`the data's physical coordinates (such as latitude and longitude) differ from their logical coordinates
         <../examples/multidimensional-coords>`.
-However, non-dimension coordinates
-        are not indexed, and any operation on non-dimension coordinates that leverages indexing will fail.
-Printing ``arr.coords`` will print all of ``arr``'s coordinate names, with the corresponding dimension(s) in parentheses.
-For example, ``coord_name (dim_name) 1 2 3 ...``.
+Printing ``arr.coords`` will
+        print all of ``arr``'s coordinate names, with the corresponding dimension(s) in parentheses.
+For example, ``coord_name (dim_name) 1 2 3
+        ...``.

+    Indexed coordinate
+        A coordinate which has an associated :term:`Index`.
+Generally this means that the coordinate labels can be used for indexing (selection) and/or alignment.
+An indexed coordinate may have one or more arbitrary dimensions although in most cases it is also a :term:`Dimension coordinate`.
+It may or may not be grouped with other indexed coordinates depending on whether they share the same index.
+Indexed coordinates are marked by ``*`` when printing a ``DataArray`` or ``Dataset``.

+    Non-indexed coordinate
+        A coordinate which has no associated :term:`Index`.
+It may still represent fixed labels along one or more dimensions but it cannot be used for label-based indexing and alignment.

     Index
-        An *index* is a data structure optimized for efficient selecting and slicing of an associated array.
-Xarray creates indexes for dimension coordinates so that operations along dimensions are fast, while non-dimension coordinates are not indexed.
-Under the hood, indexes are implemented as :py:class:`pandas.Index` objects.
-The index associated with dimension name ``x`` can be retrieved by ``arr.indexes[x]``.
-By construction, ``len(arr.dims) == len(arr.indexes)``
+        An *index* is a data structure optimized for efficient data selection and alignment within a discrete or continuous space that is defined by coordinate labels (unless it is a functional index).
+By default, Xarray creates a :py:class:`~xarray.indexes.PandasIndex` object (i.e., a
+        :py:class:`pandas.Index` wrapper) for each :term:`Dimension coordinate`.
+        For more advanced use cases (e.g., staggered or irregular grids, geospatial indexes), Xarray also accepts any instance of a specialized :py:class:`~xarray.indexes.Index` subclass that is associated to one or more arbitrary coordinates.
+The index associated with the coordinate ``x`` can be retrieved by ``arr.xindexes[x]`` (or ``arr.indexes["x"]`` if the index is convertible to a :py:class:`pandas.Index` object).
+If two coordinates ``x`` and ``y`` share the same index, ``arr.xindexes[x]`` and ``arr.xindexes[y]`` both return the same :py:class:`~xarray.indexes.Index` object.

     name
         The names of dimensions, coordinates, DataArray objects and data